In this Article

 How much can I make as a forensic psychologist?

 Although there is not as much data on how much forensic psychologists make specifically, psychologists in general can earn well above the median annual salary across all occupations.
-Your location, experience, and job type will all affect your salary as a forensic psychologist.
+The U.S. Bureau of Labor Statistics cites a median annual salary of $106,420 for psychologists, though your location, experience, and job type will all affect your salary as a forensic psychologist.